SeckMohameth/Vers-2016-2019/README.md

 # Introduction
 ![alt text](https://miro.medium.com/max/1400/1*q7tCD-Yho0cW-cQWqX3APA.jpeg)
 Vers, short for Versus, is a video sharing app and this version was specifically focused on sending video challenges to one another.
 The idea came to me after a week or two of using Snap chat for the first time.
-That same night sitting at the Kitchen table I came up with a few concepts for the app.
+That same night sitting at the kitchen table I came up with a few concepts for the app.
 I was brain storming ideas to make money and thought about making an app.
 At first I thought it would be easy, but then I started doing research.
 First, I found out you a need a Mac to build iOS apps and at the time I thought you just needed any computer to build for both Android and iOS.
 So much for that new HP computer I just bought for college.
 After more digging I learned about what a frontend was, and then a backend, and then databases, and well a lot of things I didn't know about at the time.
 I started a GoFundMe to get a Mac Book Pro and that raised $600.
 After finally finding a job I was able come up with the other half a buy a Mac.

 # Motivation